Yes, you can have Covid-19 and the flu at the same time. Here's what that could look like

 "Getting vaccinated is one of the best ways to avoid the double whammy," said Rosenberg, the head of emergency physicians' association.

-But only 55.8% of Americans have been fully vaccinated against Covid-19, according to CDC data Tuesday.
+But only 55.8% of Americans have been fully vaccinated against Covid-19, according to CDC data.

 And "only about half of Americans get an annual flu vaccine," the CDC said.
 Most children who die from the flu are not vaccinated.